vernonmu/CoderFriends/README.md

 Let's link the Angular Github service to our server.js

 ####GET `/api/github/following`
 In server.js, create the above endpoint and have it return the users that the currently logged in user follows.
+To do this, you will need to make an API call directly from your server.js file.
+You can one of two ways:
-You can either use an http request using the `request` module, or you can use the npm module [node-github](https://github.com/mikedeboer/node-github)
+- Use an http request using the [request](https://www.npmjs.com/package/request#http-authentication) module.
+The url you will need to use is `https://api.github.com/user/followers`.
+Make sure that you authenticate the request with the logged in user's credentials.

+- Or use the npm module [node-github](https://github.com/mikedeboer/node-github).
+The example on the page provides the needed information for your request.

 Some hints:
 * You'll want to make sure that whichever client that requests this endpoint is currently logged in.
 The best way to do this would be to write a middleware function that runs before the "get followers" logic so that you're sure that the current requesting user is logged in.
 Your middleware function could look like this: